yashpawar13/password_genarator/README.md

 # Password genrator

-## Generate a secure password - Use our online password generator to instantly create a secure, random password. yashpawar13/password_genrator
+## Generate a secure password - Use our online password generator to instantly create a secure, random password.

+## DEMO
 ![](img/password_genarator.jpg)